dennyzhang/code.dennyzhang.com/number-complement/README.md

 Note:
 The given integer is guaranteed to fit within the range of a 32-bit signed integer.
-You could assume no leading zero bit in the integer’s binary representation.
+You could assume no leading zero bit in the integer's binary representation.

     Example 1:
     Input: 5